pranavanand07/Fitness/README.md

-# Health-and-Wellness
+# Fitness
 Health and Wellness web app project
-You can directly run the project by runing the index.html file.
+You can directly run the project by running the index.html file.